Skip to content

 From June through December 2025, two New York-based artists or culture workers of color will work closely with Flux Factory’s staff to develop a duo exhibition or public program sited at the organization’s new venue, Flux IV, in Long Island City (Hunters Point South).
 Artists working across disciplines in New York are invited to apply.
 Applicants should be able to articulate a vision to develop either (1) new work for public presentation or (2) to bring existing work into a new phase using the fellowship’s commissioning structure.

-Deadline: April 3, 2025, 11:59 PM (Eastern)
+Applications Closed: April 10, 2025, 11:59 PM (Eastern)

 Fellowship Structure